georust/rinex/doc/observation.md

 The `record` is first indexed by `epoch` then by `Sv` and finally by Observation codes.

-Therefore it is very important to determine which observation codes we might encounter for a given constellation system.
+### Observation Codes

+It is very to be familiar with Observation Codes to manipulate OBS data:

+* understand what they represent (see RINEX specifications)
+* determine which one(s) you are interested in

+Observation Codes are contained in the `rinex.header` structure, and are sorted by `Constellation` systems.
 For example, let's determine which observation codes are available to `Glonass` system in this record: